bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

 ## Build fast.
 Deploy fast.
 Serve fast.
 {:.serif .colorful}

-Like the Ruby language itself, **Bridgetown** is optimized for [web developer happiness](/docs/philosophy).
-Express yourself in code which is elegant and maintainable.
-Bundled configurations and community resources like our [Discord Chat](https://discord.gg/4E6hktQGz4) and [Bridgetown Cards](https://bridgetown.cards) help you quickly get a leg up.
-Go from zero to hero in no time with HTML-first build artifacts and rapid Git-based deployment on services like [Render](https://www.render.com).
+Like the Ruby language, **Bridgetown** is optimized for [developer happiness](/docs/philosophy).
+Write code that is elegant and maintainable.
+Bundled configurations and community resources like our [Discord Chat](https://discord.gg/4E6hktQGz4) and [Bridgetown Cards](https://bridgetown.cards) help you get a leg up.
+Go from zero to hero in no time, with HTML-first build artifacts and rapid Git-based deployment on services like [Render](https://www.render.com).

 <p>